singh1114/pythonprogramming/_posts/2020-10-31-how-does-the-import-module-work-in-python.md

 ---
 layout: post
-title: "How does the import module work in Python "
+title: How does the import module work in Python 🐍
 date: 2020-10-31T22:44:55.921Z
 updated_date: 2020-10-31T22:44:55.951Z
 published: true